citiususc/Linguakit/README.md

 * Language recognition (flag "recog"): It returns the language of the input text: en, es, pt, gl, gz (agal galician variety), fr, eu, ca, bn (bengali), ur (urdu), hi (hindi), ta (tamil).
 This module is also used to recognize the language of a text before being processed by another module (only for the four languages that can be processed: pt, en, es, gl).

 * Tokenizer (flag "tok"): It returns a tokenized text.
 Option -split splits word contractions and verb clitics.
+Option -sort ranks tokens by frequency.

 ## Requirements
 * GNU/LINUX (bash + perl)